haleyrp1803/Black-Eyed-Peas/README.md

 ## Culinary History and Cultural Celebrations
 In the American South, the vibrant legacies of African culinary traditions preserved by enslaved peoples and their descendants define the region’s cuisine and have inspired countless delicious variations of black-eyed pea-based dishes.
 That recipe books such as the Southern Heritage Vegetables Cookbook have entire sections dedicated solely to pea recipes, in this case - eight of them black-eyed, speaks to their primacy. [^ref ] They are key ingredients for everything from stews to salads to savory bean and rice dishes.
 <param ve-image
-       label="Bean-based dishes have become a culinary tradition in many countries" description="Image showing a bean stew"
+       label="Many dishes use Black-Eyed Peas as a key ingredient." description="Image showing a bean stew"
        license="CC BY 2.0 via Wikimedia Commons"
        author="jeffreyw"